-You have questions, so here are some answers about how you can use the library during our public closure due to the COVID-19 crisis, as well as our plans to begin offering more services, like our new Curbside Pickup service, which launches on June 1.
+You have questions, so here are some answers about how you can use the library during our public closure due to the COVID-19 crisis.

 HOW MUCH LONGER WILL THE LIBRARY BE CLOSED?

-The first phase of this process begins with the reopening of our book returns and the start of our new Curbside Pickup service.
+The first phase of this process began with the reopening of our book returns and the start of our new Curbside Pickup service.
 Beginning June 22, visitors could reserve a public computer station to use for 45 minutes at a time at Central Library only.

 CAN I PLACE A HOLD ON NEW MATERIALS?